-EASY AT-HOME SENSORY TOOLS AND TOYS
+EASY MAKE-AT-HOME SENSORY TOOLS

 Dog and Cat Toys: That's right!
 Pet toys come in all shapes, sizes, sounds and textures and are often on sale in bulk at discount stores.
 They make fabulous fidgets!
-Make sure they are age and individual-child appropriate to avoid choking hazards etc. And it might be better to save the loud squeaky ones for outside play (or at least when on Mute.)
+Make sure they are age and individual-child appropriate to avoid choking hazards etc. And it might be better to save the loud squeaky ones for outside play.